icherniavsky/dogetweet/README.md

 of comments in Reddit regarding crypto.
 And reddit\_change describes the rate of change of Reddit comments.

-This process takes some time, as dogetweet is rely on multiple dependencies such as Rtweet, RedditExtractoR and gtrendsR which take some time to run.
+This process takes some time, as dogetweet relies on multiple dependencies such as Rtweet, RedditExtractoR and gtrendsR which take some time to run.